Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: The term

 Consider such $\lb$.
-There are three cases of inductions to consider to compute the cohomological representations of $H$.
-Note that conjugation by $h \in H_\infty -H'_\infty$ switches both factors to the other member of their $\SL_2$-$L$-packet if they are discrete series and otherwise fixes the trivial representation. \begin{itemize} \item $a,b \neq 0$: We look at the inductions of products of discrete series.
+There are three cases of inductions to consider to compute the cohomological representations of $H_\infty$.
+Note that conjugation by $h \in H_\infty -H_\infty^0$ swaps the two members of a discrete-series $L$-packet of an embedded $\SL_2$ factor and fixes the trivial representation. \begin{itemize} \item $a,b \neq 0$: We look at the inductions of products of discrete series.
 This is case (1) so the $4$ products pair up in sums that are $2$ members of an $L$-packet.
 These are of course $\pi^H_{\lb,1}$ and $\pi^H_{\lb, s}$ where $s$ is a length-$1$ element of $\Om_H$:

 \item Without loss of generality, $a = 0, b \neq 0$: We also need to consider inductions of $\1 \boxtimes \pi_{b \eps_2, \star}$.
 This is case (1) and both induce to a single irreducible $\sigma^H_{\lb}$: